oscarrodriguezbu/angular-ghg-emissions-dashboard/README.md

 ## Improvements & Future Enhancements

-* Create a generic, reusable component to avoid duplicated logic across the three pages.
+* Refactor repeated logic into a generic reusable component to be shared across the three main pages, reducing code duplication and improving maintainability.
-* Move the data fetching logic to a higher level so the JSON data is not reloaded every time the route changes or implement a caching strategy.
+* Centralize the data fetching logic at a higher application level so the JSON data is loaded once and reused across route changes, or alternatively, implement a caching mechanism.
-* Use query parameters to preserve the application state when navigating between routes.
+* Leverage query parameters to preserve and restore the application state when navigating between different routes.